 Professor Alawi Alsheikh-Ali

-The Dean of MBRU’s College of Medicine is Professor Alawi Alsheikh-Ali, a Consultant Cardiac Electrophysiologist, accomplished clinician and researcher.
+Professor Alawi Alsheikh-Ali is the Provost of Mohammed Bin Rashid University of Medicine and Health Sciences (MBRU).
+He is also the founding Dean of MBRU’s College of Medicine, a Consultant Cardiac Electrophysiologist, accomplished clinician and researcher.
 He is a recognized leader in the field of arrhythmia management and cardiovascular research, and has worked extensively in the UAE and the Gulf.

 Professor Alawi Alsheikh-Ali is a member of the Emirates Scientists’ Council, the Governing Board of the Emirates Cardiac Society (2010-present) and served as the President of the Society (2013-2016).
 He is also a member of the Governing Board of the Gulf Heart Association, and is a founding board member of the Gulf Heart Rhythm Society, which represents electrophysiologists in the Gulf.
 From 2010-2014, he was a member of the Dubai Healthcare City Authority (DHCA) licensing Board and also serves on the DHCA Appeals Board.